 What is Pupil Premium ?

-It is really important that families entitled to pupil premium ensure they have completed the relevant forms available from the school office.
+It is really important that families entitled to pupil premium ensure they have completed the relevant forms available here.

 Even though children in the first 3 years of school are now entitled to a free school meal each day, families who meet the criteria for free school meals (income related) can ensure the school receives a pupil premium grant which provides contributions to cover the cost of school trips.

 The pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.